openmm/openmm_workshops/README.md

 ## Extras
 - [Guide on building OpenMM from source](./extra/compile_openmm.ipynb).
-- Using the different platforms.

 ## Acknowledgments
-- This workshop was prepared by Stephen Farr (University of Edinburgh, Michel research group) with support from EPSRC grant EP/W030276/1 ''Supporting the OpenMM Community-led Development of Next-Generation Condensed Matter Modelling Software''
+- This workshop was prepared by Stephen Farr (University of Edinburgh, Michel research group) with support from EPSRC grant EP/W030276/1 ''Supporting the OpenMM Community-led Development of Next-Generation Condensed Matter Modelling Software'' and with help from Julien Michel (University of Edinburgh) and Will Poole (University of Southampton, Essex research group).